 - Find what works for your dog

 Sure you’ve probably tried throwing balls or Frisbees without arousing your lazy dog’s interest or even getting his attention.
-But have you tried all kinds of toy, including DIY dog toys?
+But have you tried all kinds of toys, including DIY dog toys?

 Not all dogs have that retriever instinct, so they may not respond to balls or frisbees.
 But that doesn’t mean they will ignore all toys.
 Maybe you haven’t found the right one yet.
 There are a variety of toys you can try:

-Puzzles and interactive toys challenge your dog, usually by hiding treats or food for the dog to find.
+Puzzles and interactive toys challenge your dog by hiding treats or food for the dog to find.
 These toys provide mental stimulation and can help dogs that struggle with separation anxiety.

 Despite what some trainers warn, there’s no evidence playing tug with your dog will make him aggressive or dominant.
 Playing tug with your dog is excellent mental and physical exercise.
 It’s also a good way to help your dog become more confident.